jakenguyen0118/joebot/project-worksheet.md

 - Deploy JoeBot
 - Learn Python
 - DM members on joining server
+- Command: articles
     - Dev.to API to recommend random articles
 - Command: unit1-4 (SEIR831 Specific)
     - An array of lecture notes for each unit
 - Command: labs (SEIR831 Specific)